quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 3 years ago
-I’m a first time homeowner, so this experience has been brand new for me.
-I was recommended to use Mr. Gary Moore at Cross Country Equity as my mortgage broker, and I’m so happy I did.
+I'm a first time homeowner, so this experience has been brand new for me.
+I was recommended to use Mr. Gary Moore at Cross Country Equity as my mortgage broker, and I'm so happy I did.
 Being a former doctoral student, a graduated with a … More

 
 1